Tylan Wallace

-Tylan Michael Wallace (born May 13, 1999) is an American professional football wide receiver and kickoff returner for the Baltimore Ravens of the National Football League (NFL).
+Tylan Michael Wallace (born May 13, 1999) is an American professional football wide receiver and kickoff returner for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Oklahoma State Cowboys.

 Early life

 Wallace attended South Hills High School in Fort Worth, Texas.
 During his career he had 182 receptions for 3,760 yards and 48 touchdowns.
 He committed to Oklahoma State University, along with his twin brother Tracin, to play college football.

 College career

 As a freshman at Oklahoma State in 2017, Wallace played in 13 games and had seven receptions for 118 yards.
 He became a starter in 2018.